 Dana maintains a list of counterparties approved to execute transactions on behalf of client accounts.
-In selecting an approved broker-dealer through which to purchase or sell securities, Dana will look for the most favorable combination of transaction cost and security price available under the circumstances, i.e. Dana will seek to obtain best price and execution.
+In selecting an approved broker-dealer through which to purchase or sell securities, Dana will look for the most favorable combination of transaction cost and security price available under the circumstances, i.e., Dana will seek to obtain best price and execution.
 In connection therewith, Dana will consider a range of factors, including price and commissions, execution ability, clearance procedures, custodial and reporting services, and the nature and quality of research and other brokerage services provided by the broker-dealer.
-Dana may also employ a third party trading organization that facilitates the execution of client trades.
-Subject to the above commitment to obtain best price and execution, Dana occasionally directs transactions through a particular broker-dealer at a client's request, i.e. directed brokerage.
-Client directed brokerage transactions might limit Dana's ability to negotiate commission costs, batch or aggregate trades with other clients and may restrict Dana's efforts to obtain best price and execution.
+Dana may also employ a third-party trading organization that facilitates the execution of client trades.
+Subject to the above commitment to obtain best price and execution, Dana occasionally directs transactions through a particular broker-dealer at a client's request, i.e., directed brokerage.
+Dana is not affiliated with any brokerage firm and no other brokerage or advisory firm supervises Dana, its agents, or activities, or its regulatory compliance.
+Client-directed brokerage transactions might limit Dana's ability to negotiate commission costs, batch or aggregate trades with other clients, and may restrict Dana's efforts to obtain best price and execution.
 In addition, the directed brokerage firm selected by the client may not be on Dana's approved broker list.
 In such instances, the client is deemed to have sufficient knowledge of the fees and services provided by the directed brokerage firm.

 Based upon the quality of brokerage, research, and/or other services provided, advisory clients may pay a brokerage commission or mark-up in excess of that which another broker-dealer might have charged for effecting the same transaction.
-In certain instances, some or all of any mark-up in brokerage commission may be used to offset Dana's costs incurred in obtaining third party research related data utilized in managing various investment strategies used by Dana.
+In certain instances, some or all of any mark-up in brokerage commission may be used to offset Dana's costs incurred in obtaining third-party research related data utilized in managing various investment strategies used by Dana.
 This industry practice is often referred to as a "soft-dollars" arrangement.
 This research is received in both electronic and hard copy form.
 Dana anticipates that the totality of the brokerage services and research furnished by approved broker-dealers will be used in addressing many types of client needs and will generally benefit all client accounts over time.
-However, during specific time frames or in limited circumstances not all such services may be used by Dana in connection with managing each particular client's account.
+However, during specific time frames, or in limited circumstances, not all such brokerage, research, and/or other services may be used by Dana in connection with managing each particular client's account.